 Applicants who are not eligible for CCS

+To comply with consumer education requirements, Boards must post the mandatory information from the Board Child Care Consumer Education Website Requirements and Recommendations on their websites.
+Boards may use the provided sample content, and TWC encourages them to include the recommended information and samples as well.

-’Boards must ensure that consumer education information, including consumer education information provided through a Board’s website, contains the following, at a minimum:
+Consumer education materials, including those provided on a Board’s website, must meet these minimum requirements:

 Information about the Texas Information and Referral Network/2-1-1 Texas (2-1-1 Texas)

 The website and telephone number of the Texas Health and Human Services Commission Child Care Regulation (CCR) so parents may obtain health and safety requirements, including information on: